gregorio-project/hyphen-la/patterns/generation/README.md

 ### `flexura.lua`

-This script generates all inflected forms of Latin word, as long as these forms are regular.
+This script generates all inflected forms of the Latin words in the input list, as long as these forms are regular.
 The script is still under development.
 Currently, only the present stem forms of Latin verbs can be generated.

 #### Usage:
 	lua5.3 flexura.lua [< inputfile] [> outputfile]